vegardhaneberg/ChessAI/README.md

 # ChessAI
-A Python Flask web application where you can play chess against a custom made bot.
-The bot uses iterative deepening with minimax, move ordering and alpha beta pruning.
+A Python Flask web application where you can play chess against a bot.
+The bot uses iterative deepening with minimax, move ordering, alpha beta pruning and a custom made heuristic function.
 The bot is available on the /game url.

 To play the bot do the following: